ecranney/mlsa-workshops/README.md

 The Python notebooks that accompany the MLSA workshops.

-This is the first time (August, 2018) that any of these workshops have ever been run; most of them haven't been uploaded yet (and even those that have a are still in a state of flux).
-We're expecting the workshops to stabilise as we actually deliver them over the next few months.
+This is the second time (March, 2019) that we'll be running these workshops.
+We'll be incorporating some feedback from the last time they were held - namely, we'll be fleshing out some of the Supervised/Unsupervised learning workshops.
+So expect more updates over the next few months.

+### Preliminary
+* **workshop-PR01**, Setting up Anaconda3
+* **workshop-PR02**, Data Science Process

 ### Deep Learning
 * **workshop-DL01**, Deep Neural Networks